 Ionian Sea, Greece

-Kefalonia is a large island in the Ionian Sea.
+Kefalonia is the largest of the Ionian Islands.
 It’s a majestic destination, ideal for nature exploration and swimming.
-Discover useful information about the best beaches, villages, food and vacation experiences on the Greek island, and book cheap ferry tickets to Kefalonia on Ferryhopper.
+Discover useful information about the best beaches, villages, food, and vacation experiences on the Greek island of Kefalonia on Ferryhopper and book your ferry tickets online!

 Castle on the top of a green hill in Kefalonia